Sponsoring Body Details

 Long-Term Vision

-– To become one of the most active NSS units in this region.
+To become one of the most active and progressive NSS units in this region

-– To apply for Best NSS Unit and Best Volunteer recognitions at the state and national levels.
+To apply for Best NSS Unit and Best Volunteer recognitions at state and national level

 Safe Drive Save Drive Campaign - 26th July 2025 (Saturday)